 Line Management Responsibility: N/A

-UCP Specialist is not to be deterred by the complexity of conflict; is able to analyze conflict dynamics; is motivated and unendingly persistent in finding and implementing protection and prevention strategies.
-The Specialist will be responsible for working together with others to directly implement the project and to participate in reporting and its documentation.
-The position also implies living and working in a remote, physically demanding environment, living full-time in a shared compound environment while enjoying a simple diet.
+You are an experienced Protection Officer who will implement community-based violence reduction and prevention programming in various locations in South Sudan, in the context of an ongoing civil conflict and extremely high levels of displacement.
+You will be a person with a genuine commitment to working at the community level, to promote Human rights someone who is skilled at building trusting relationships in an extremely polarized political climate.
+You are not deterred by the complexity of conflict; you are able to analyse conflict dynamics; you are motivated and unendingly persistent in finding and implementing protection and prevention strategies.
+You will be responsible for working together with other international and national colleagues to directly implement the project and to participate in reporting and documentation.
+You are comfortable living and working in a remote, physically demanding environment, living full-time in a shared compound environment while enjoying a simple diet.

-The successful candidate combines creativity, innovation and demonstrated knowledge of protection, conflict prevention and peacebuilding.
-They are experienced and skilled at converting protection, violence reduction and conflict analysis theory into practical, locally appropriate solutions that effectively increases safety and security of civilians affected by violent conflict.
-They have excellent interpersonal skills and a flair for connecting and building trust with people from a wide variety of backgrounds.
-They are focused, strategic and are driven by a keen interest and personal commitment to civilian protection.
+The successful candidate will have previous NP experience.
+They combine creativity, innovation and demonstrated knowledge of protection, conflict prevention and peacebuilding.
+They are experienced and skilled at converting protection, violence reduction and conflict analysis theory into practical, locally appropriate solutions that effectively increase safety and security of civilians affected by violent conflict.
+They have excellent interpersonal skills and a flair for connecting and building trust with people from various backgrounds.
+They are solutions focused, strategic and driven by a keen interest and personal commitment to civilian protection.

 Education, Knowledge and Experience